 Here at Bradley Barton, we plan out topics across a rolling programme lasting 2 years where children will be able to achieve objectives outlined in the curriculum through exciting, engaging areas of learning.

-Geography is led by Laura Lean.
+Geography is led by Emma Bacon.

 The Nation Curriculum 2014 states:

 " As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the framework and approaches that explain how the Earth's features at different scales are shapes, interconnected and change over time.